CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

-# Using RStudio or Jupyter notebook
+# Using RStudio or Jupyter notebooks in Puhti

 [RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convinient ways for developing and running R or Python code.
 The tools run the code on compute node within an [interactive session], but the tools itself are used  via a local web browser.
 So, there is no